Quantum fate of timelike naked singularity with scalar hair: Self-adjoint extension method

 \section{Self-adjoint extension method}

-First we present a method for probing singularities with quantum mechanics used in \cite{HM}.
-Consider a static spacetime $\left( \mathcal{M},g_{\mu \nu }\right)\ $ with a timelike Killing vector field $\xi ^{\mu }$ \cite{HM}.
-Let $t$ denote the affine parameter along the Killing field and $\Sigma $\ denote a static spatial slice (with singular points removed).
+We are initially interested in probing the singular spacetime \eqref{static-metric} with test quantum particles --- specifically massless scalar and Dirac particles.
+To this end, we consider the method of self-adjoint extension which was introduced in \cite{Horowitz:1995gi} for probing singularities of the spacetime.
+Assume a static spacetime $\left( \mathcal{M},g_{\mu \nu }\right)\ $ with a timelike Killing vector field $\xi ^{\mu }$ and let $t$ denote the affine parameter along the Killing field and $\Sigma $\ denote a static spatial slice (with singular points removed).
+The Klein--Gordon equation for a scalar field can then be written in the following form